build-on-aws/content/posts/streamlining-database-migration-the-secrets-to-effortlessly-moving-your-data-across-platforms/index.md

 * Test and validate: Once all the constraints have been added, it's essential to test and validate the database to ensure that all the data is correct and that the constraints are working correctly.

-### Indexes
+## Indexes
 A database index is a powerful tool that can dramatically improve the performance of data retrieval operations on a database table by quickly locating specific data based on the values in one or more columns.
 By creating and selecting indexes carefully, you can make your database queries more efficient and responsive.
+In the context of database migration, that means considering the existing indexes in the source database and ensuring their proper implementation in the target database.
+This step is crucial to maintain the performance enhancements achieved through indexes during the data retrieval operations in the new environment.

 For example, if you have a table with 1 million rows and you create an index on the column you're querying, the same query that took several seconds without an index could take only a fraction of a second with an index.